Independent

 What's Included

-• The number of people detained by ICE and Customs and Border Protection (CBP) each month
+• The number of people detained by ICE and CBP each month

 • Facility-level data, including population breakdowns and average length of stay